jfisteus/eyegrade/doc/user-manual/user-manual.rst

 You'll need the `eyegrade-create.exe` (just `eyegrade-create` on Linux) binary file.
-Note that, on Windows, this program is available in your start menu, but you cannot run it directly from there because it is a command-prompt program.
-Locate the binary file
+Note that, on Windows, you can get this file from Eyegrade's installation folder, which you can open from Eyegrade's entry at the Start Menu.
+The only way to run `eyegrade-create` by now is from a command-prompt console.
+Therefore, it is better to
-(it is probably within your user's home folder, in `C:\Users\username\AppData\Local\Eyegrade`) and copy it somewhere in your computer where you find it convenient, or add the installation file to your system path environment variable.
+copy the `eyegrade-create` program somewhere in your computer where you find it convenient
+(for example, the directory where you have prepared your exam's source files).

 Once you have located `eyegrade-create`, run the following command from a command-line console::